hamdav/GPChar/README.md

 ### Advanced visualization

 Relegated to the bottom, but if you want to write your own visualizations, you can get GP predictions with the functions `get_1d_prediction` and `get_2d_prediction` to get raw prediction + uncertainties.
 The plot it however you like.
-You can of course also use the GaussianProcessRegressor objects and use those directly if you like.
+You can of course also access the GaussianProcessRegressor objects and use those directly if you like.
+Look at the source!